 A street collection is the "soliciting of funds or contributions and the selling and offering for sale of any button, badge, token, or other similar thing for the purpose of raising funds or contributions" in a public street or thoroughfare.

 Any organisation wanting to conduct a street collection in the Perth metropolitan area, whether or not licensed, must have a separate street collection permit.
-Street collections must be held on a Friday unless otherwise approved by the Minister for Commerce.
+Street collections must be held on a Friday unless otherwise approved by the Minister for Consumer Protection.
 The Application for a street appeal within the Perth Metropolitan area form must be used to apply for a street collection permit.

 Street collections conducted outside of the Perth metropolitan area are the responsibility of the local authority and you should contact the relevant council to check what regulations govern local street appeals.